29 ft. 2 ft.

 The Eastbourne Monoplane was produced in 1913 by the Eastbourne Aviation Co., Ltd., England.

 History shows the first contract for an airplane went to a Frenchman named Clement Ader in 1892.
 Although the Wright Brothers pioneered sustained and controlled powered flight, a number of other companies soon followed.
 By 1907 the United States Army was looking into the use of aircraft.

 The Eastbourne Monoplane was unique for its time in that it was a single wing design.
 Early aircraft used a propeller pushing the aircraft from behind rather than pulling it from the front.
 The Eastbourne monoplane used a tractor propeller.
 Rather than wing warping where bracing wires were pulled to twist the wing's outer sections, roll was controlled with ailerons.

 Most early aircraft were built using a biplane configuration.
 While generating a great deal of lift, the arrangement also resulted in a great deal of drag.

-Pictured above is the rc Eastbourne Monoplane built from Pat Tritle plans.
-It has a 47" wingspan and is powered by a geared Speed 300 type motor.
+The RC Eastbourne Monoplane built from Pat Tritle plans has a 47" in. wingspan and is powered by a geared Speed 300 type motor.

-The first picture below is the rc Eastbourne Monoplane from a kit for sale by Hobby-Lobby.
-Its wingspan is 43 1/2", and weight is around 20 oz.
-A geared Speed 400 type motor propels the scale rc model airplane.
+The RC Eastbourne Monoplane from a kit by Hobby Express wingspan is 43 1/2 in., and weight is around 20 oz.
+A geared Speed 400 type motor propels it.

-The last picture below is of the rc Eastbourne Monoplane with a 52" wingspan built from Peter Rake plans available from the AMA Plans Service.
-Plan no. 50847.
+There is a RC Eastbourne Monoplane with a 52 in. wingspan designed by Peter Rake available from the AMA Plans Service.
+Plan no. is 50847.

-The AMA Plans Service has plans for sale for a 36" wingspan rc Eastbourne Monoplane originally published in RC Model World.
-Plan no. 50517.
+The AMA Plans Service has plans for sale for a 36 in. wingspan RC Eastbourne Monoplane originally published in RC Model World.
+Plan no. is 50517.